MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/best-practices.md

 You can provide a good offline experience in several steps:

-1. Cache all the static resources your app needs to launch, display content, and let users perform the most common tasks.
+1. Cache all the static resources your app needs to start, display content, and let users perform the most common tasks.
 1. Redirect to a custom offline page for the pages that can't be cached.
 1. Gracefully handle the tasks of your app that can't be used with no internet access.
 1. Implement advanced scenarios such as letting users download data for offline viewing.

 To learn more, see [Offline and network connectivity support in Progressive Web Apps](./offline.md).